CommonGateway/PetStore/README.md

 - Check the result in the bottom response body.

 Based on your request the response may differ.
 You know now how to test your API.
+If you change your API and your OAS, you can re-import that file and re-generate a collection.

 ## Running the API online